 Windy City Harvest Industry-Specific 14-Week Courses

-This course is intended for aspiring urban-agriculture entrepreneurs and individuals who are interested in learning best practice season-extension techniques.
+This is a technical training course intended for aspiring urban agriculture entrepreneurs and individuals who are interested in learning best practice season extension techniques.
 The course has been designed for individuals who already have a firm foundation in sustainable urban growing techniques.
-This course will combine classroom and hands-on work to prepare students to effectively utilize season extension in their existing urban-agriculture projects.
-This course is a technical training course.
+It will combine classroom and hands-on work to prepare students to effectively utilize season extension in their existing urban agricultural projects.
 It will involve farm work activities in all weather conditions.
-Students are expected to be prepared to work indoors and outdoors throughout the duration of the course.
+Students are expected to work indoors and outdoors throughout the duration of the course.

 Topics and activities will include but are not limited to:

-Crop planning and selection for season extension in both spring and fall, in-ground and raised beds
+Crop planning and selection for both spring and fall season extension, for both in-ground and raised-bed gardens

 High tunnel, low tunnel, and cold frame production, construction, and installation

 Fertility, watering, venting, harvesting, and post-harvest handling for season extension

 Overwintering crops and varieties